marc-ernst/tcf/examples/org.eclipse.tcf.examples.daytime/readme.txt

 The example is mainly meant for developer's educational use, DayTime service does not meant to be of any other value.

-See "org.eclipse.tcf.tcf.examples.daytime.agent" for details on extending TCF agent with DayTime service implementation.
+See "org.eclipse.tcf.examples.daytime.agent" for details on extending TCF agent with DayTime service implementation.

 The example includes:
 1. Definition of the service interface in Java: IDaytimeService.java
 2. Implementation of IDaytimeService interface that translates interface method calls to TCF messages: DaytimeServiceProxy.java
-3. Registration of the service using "org.eclipse.tcf.tcf.startup" extension point, see plugin.xml
+3. Registration of the service using "org.eclipse.tcf.startup" extension point, see plugin.xml